 In the mild weather of the Southwest Florida region, a heat pump can be an inexpensive way to heat your home in the winter.
 In most cases, they can also cool your home in the summer.

 How Does a Heat Pump Cool?

 During the winter, heat pumps absorb heat from the outdoor air and release it inside.
-Unlike an air conditioner, however, most heat pumps can also reverse the flow of coolant through a special valve.
-This allows them to function like an air conditioner during the summer, using the indoor coils to absorb heat from your home, after which it’s released outside through the outdoor portion of the system.
+Unlike air conditioning, however, most heat pumps can also reverse the flow of coolant through a special valve.
+This allows them to function like an air conditioning unit during the summer, using the indoor coils to absorb heat from your home, after which it’s released outside through the outdoor portion of the system.

 Can Heat Pumps Cool Efficiently?

 Heat pumps can be just as efficient for cooling during the summer as air conditioners are.
 A model rated for 16 SEER will perform just as well as an air conditioner rated for 16 SEER.
 In mild climates where heat pumps are more efficient for heating during the winter, one system can be used for both heating and cooling, reducing your overall system costs.
 Air conditioners, in comparison, must rely on a separate system — such as a gas furnace — for heating in the winter.